 Address The Cause

 If you’re wearing makeup everyday to cover stubborn dark spots or acne breakouts, invest some of that energy into addressing the problem permanently.
 Dark spots occur when the skin is producing excess melanin in response to UV rays or acne-related trauma.
 There’s a wide variety of products to improve the appearance of dark spots, including spot treatments, serums, and masks.
-To narrow it down, look for products with a blend of potent active ingredients like Hydroquinone, Retinol, Glycolic Acid, and Salicylic Acid to reduce the appearance of hyperpigmentation in slightly different ways.
-SLMD’s Dark Spot Fix is a lightweight gel formulated with Hydroquinone, Kojic Acid and Salicylic Acid to both curb the skin’s melanin production and reduce the amount of melanin-producing cells in the skin.
+To narrow it down, look for products with a blend of potent active ingredients like retinol, glycolic acid, and salicylic acid to reduce the appearance of hyperpigmentation in slightly different ways.
+SLMD Dark Spot Fix is a lightweight gel formulated with kojic acid and salicylic acid to exfoliate and help provide protective antioxidants.

 For the pimples you’re dying to dollop concealer on, try a spot treatment.
 For blackheads and whiteheads, use a Salicylic Acid-based spot treatment, like SLMD’s Salicylic Acid Spot Treatment.
 This clear formula can be applied easily using the roller ball and won’t be seen and makeup!l Use a spot treatment with Benzoyl Peroxide like SLMD’s BP Spot Treatment for red or inflamed pimples.
 Add a dollop to pimples overnight or when you’re alone at home for a few minutes!

 Like we mentioned earlier, Retinol is a great option to minimize the appearance of fine lines and wrinkles and maintain a clear complexion.
 It is the active ingredient in SLMD’s Retinol Serum, which also contains Hyaluronic Acid to hydrate the skin and antioxidants like Vitamin C to brighten skin.

 To improve your skin’s tone and texture, SLMD’s Resurfacing Acne Swipes combine Salicylic, Glycolic, and Lactic Acid to break up the dead skin cells and bacteria inside pores.
 This toner in a pad can be used after your cleanser to reveal a noticeable glow.

 Choose Your Makeup Wisely